NaN-tic/odbc2postgres/README.rst

 The script also creates a "odbc2postgres" table where it records the start and end timestamps of the process.
 This way, you'll be able to monitor if the process has finished just by accessing the destintation PostgreSQL database.

+For "A3" software use "--exclude Ape_Pedidos_y_Ofertas"

+For "Navision" software use "--exclude xxx" (I can't remember the history table)